Archive

 JDBC drivers problems

-One nice feature of the hot deploy process is that Mule will automatically load all of the jars in the lib folder and ensure that they’re on the classpath.
+folder and ensure that they’re on the classpath.
 Unfortunately there is an extremely annoying problem with JDBC drivers, in which they corresponding jar will be loaded correctly, but then will fail to be found at runtime.

 At startup: